Retargeting 5 Min Read

 Use the Right Tools and Tactics to Ensure Your Retargeting Budget Makes an Impact

-There’s an eMarketer article making the rounds lately that suggests retargeting just isn’t worth the effort.
-Based on a recent Nanigans’ survey of retailers and consumers, they claim retail marketers don’t see retargeting as an effective solution for driving purchase intent or conversions.
+There was an eMarketer article making the rounds awhile back that suggested retargeting just isn’t worth the effort.
+Based on a recent Nanigans’ survey of retailers and consumers, they claimed retail marketers don’t see retargeting as an effective solution for driving purchase intent or conversions.
 Needless to say, we think these retailers are misinformed.

 Retargeting is a useful, effective, and efficient way of reaching your audience and driving action.
 It’s a great way to stay engaged with your would-be customers, and bring them back to your site to convert.
 That’s to say, if it’s done right.
 The problem is there are a lot of ad tech providers out there that are going about it all wrong — and that’s tarnishing retargeting’s reputation.